 inflammasome: A multi-protein cytoplasmic complex that promotes inflammation by converting the IL-1β precursor into active IL-1β, and additionally by stimulating the generation of IL-18.

-innate immunity: Immunity which is not intrinsically affected by prior contact with antigen, i.e. all aspects of immunity not directly mediated by lymphocytes.
+innate immunity: Immunity that is not intrinsically affected by prior contact with antigen (i.e., all aspects of immunity not directly mediated by lymphocytes).

 integrins: A family of heterodimeric cell adhesion molecules.

-interdigitating dendritic cell: MHC class II-positive, Fc receptor-negative, antigen-presenting dendritic cell found in T-cell areas of lymph nodes and spleen.
-(NB a different cell type to follicular dendritic cells).
+interdigitating dendritic cell: MHC class II-positive antigen-presenting dendritic cell found in T-cell areas of lymph nodes and spleen.
+(Note: This is a different cell type to follicular dendritic cells.)

-interferons (IFN): IFNα and IFNβ (type I interferons) can be induced in most cell types, whereas IFNγ (type II interferon) is produced by T lymphocytes.
-All three types induce an anti-viral state in cells and IFNγ additionally acts in the regulation of immune responses.
+interferons (IFN): IFNα and IFNβ (type I interferons) can be induced in most cell types, whereas IFNγ (type II interferon) is produced by T-lymphocytes and NK cells.
+All three types induce an antiviral state in cells and IFNγ additionally acts in the regulation of immune responses.

 interleukins (IL): Designation for some of the cytokines secreted by leukocytes.

-internal image: An epitope on an anti-idiotype which binds in a way that structurally and functionally mimics the antigen.
+internal image: An epitope on an anti-idiotype that binds in a way that structurally and functionally mimics the antigen.

-invariant chain: A polypeptide which binds MHC class II molecules in the endoplasmic reticulum, directs them to the late endosomal compartment and prevents premature association with self peptides.
+invariant chain: A polypeptide that binds MHC class II molecules in the endoplasmic reticulum, directs them to the late endosomal compartment and prevents premature association with self peptides.

 Ir (immune response) genes: The genes, including those within the MHC, that together determine the overall level of immune response to a given antigen.

-ITIM: Immunoreceptor Tyrosine-based Inhibitory Motifs present in the cytoplasmic domains of certain cell surface molecules, e.g. Fcγ RIIB, inhibitory NK cell receptors, and which mediate inhibitory signals.
+ITIM: Immunoreceptor tyrosine-based inhibitory motifs present in the cytoplasmic domains of certain cell surface molecules (e.g., FcγRIIB, inhibitory NK cell receptors), and that mediate inhibitory signals.

-J chain: A molecule which forms part of the structure of pentameric IgM and dimeric IgA.
+J chain: A molecule that forms part of the structure of pentameric IgM and dimeric IgA.

-K (killer) cell:: A generic term for any leukocytes which mediates antibody-dependent cellular cytotoxicity (ADCC)
+K (killer) cell: A generic term for any leukocyte that mediates antibody-dependent cellular cytotoxicity (ADCC).

-kinins: A family of polypeptides released during inflammatory responses and which increase vascular permeability and smooth muscle contraction.
+kinins: A family of polypeptides released during inflammatory responses and that increase vascular permeability and smooth muscle contraction.

-KIRs: Killer cell Immunoglobulin-like Receptors found on NK cells, some gd and some ab T-cells.
+KIRs: Killer cell immunoglobulin-like receptors found on NK cells, some γδ and some αβ T-cells.
 KIRs recognize MHC class I molecules and, like the C-type lectin receptors also found on these cells, can either inhibit or activate the killer cells.
 If ITIM sequences are present in their cytoplasmic domain they are inhibitory.
-KIRs lacking ITIMs can associate with ITAM-containing adaptor molecules, in which case they can activate the NK cell or T cell.
+KIRs lacking ITIMs can associate with ITAM-containing adaptor molecules, in which case they can activate the NK cell or T-cell.

 knockout: The use of homologous genetic recombination in embryonal stem cells to replace a functional gene with a defective copy of the gene.
 The animals that are produced by this technique can be bred to homozygosity, thus allowing the generation of a null phenotype for that gene product.